Native American child and family - ICWA Protection

 It established federal standards for the removal of Indian children from their families, prioritizing placement with family and tribe, and giving tribal courts jurisdiction over child welfare cases to prevent cultural erasure.

-When was the Indian Child Welfare Act Passed?
+When was the Indian Child Welfare Act passed?

 ICWA was enacted by Congress on November 8, 1978.